rockkingjy/OpenTracker/readme.md

     <img src="images/trackingdemo.gif", width="480">
 </p>

+**Attention!** OpenTracker is not designed just for tracking human beings as the demo images, it can track everything, even some special points!

-**2018/06/28 -- New features** Now it support automatic initialization with Web camera using OpenPose!
+**2018/06/28 -- New features** Now it support automatic initialization with Web camera using **OpenPose**!

 **2018/07/05 -- New features** Now it support macOS!

 **2018/07/06 -- New features** Now it support Nvidia Jetson TX1/2!

+**2018/07/07 -- New features** OpenTracker Implement Notes draft published!
+Check **notes/OpenTrackerNotes.pdf**.
+Complete version is comming!

 ## Supported tracker (more in progressing):
 Included                                   | Tracker